 A gender pay gap should not be confused with equal pay.
 Equal pay is concerned with ensuring that women and men are paid the same for the same work or for work of equal value.
 The gender pay gap is the difference in the average hourly rate of pay for all women compared with all men, irrespective of their role in the business, expressed as a percentage of men's average pay.
 The method of calculating this information is set out in the legislation.

 Median Pay Gap

 Proportion of the workforce that received a bonus payment

 The proportion of men and women receiving a bonus is consistent with the previous year.
-These gaps continue to be influenced by higher basic salaries and eligibility levels for senior roles.
-Additionally, 81% of our part-time roles are occupied by female employees.
-As the formula requires us to include actual bonuses paid, pro-rated bonuses reflecting actual hours worked also increases the gap.
+The gaps continue to be influenced by higher basic salaries and eligibility levels for senior roles although we believe that our organisational structure change has had a positive impact.
+Also in 2019 the % of our female work force in part-time roles has reduced to 72%, which is positively influencing results, as the reporting formula requires us to include actual bonuses paid, with pro-rated bonuses reflecting actual hours worked.

-Every employee is invited to take part in a bonus scheme; however, a small percentage of employees would have missed the qualifying period for the year relating to this report and the schemes are also subject to other conditions, which explains why there is under 100% representation.
+Every employee continues to be invited to take part in a bonus scheme; however, a small percentage of employees would have missed the qualifying period for the year relating to this report and the schemes are also subject to other conditions, which explains why there is under 100% representation.